aerticket/neos-flow-data-anonymizer/README.md

 ```php
 $this->anonymizationService->anonymizeEntity($record);
 ```
-You can work on not (yet) persisted objects as well by avoiding an update of the record in it's repository with the second parameter to `anonymizeEntity`.
+You can work on not (yet) persisted objects as well by avoiding an update of the record in its repository with the second parameter to `anonymizeEntity`.

 ## Configuration options